yosemitebandit/vebsite/content/notes/making-biologic-medicines-for-patients.md

   * 1952: there are 58k polio cases in the US -- Salk treats Polio with a mammalian-produced product
   * 1953: Watson, Crick and Franklin deduced the double helix structure of DNA
   * 1973: recombinant DNA tech (plasmid injection)
+  * the 70s: HGH was isolated from cadavers to treat growth deficiencies
   * the 80s: genzyme makes that Gaucher's enzyme..but it takes 20k placentas to treat 1 child / yr, wow..
   they soon looked into recombinant techniques
 * the steps of biomanufacturing: